25nlambert/ece271_Lambert_Noah_R/README.md

 - ECE 271 Spring 2023

-This repository has all completed labs as of March 29, 2023 @ 10:30am
+This repository has all completed labs as of May 5, 2023 @ 10:30am

 There are various types of labs, each one has a README, some are in C and Thumb-2 Assembly